OmnipresentSupergalacticOneness/OmnipresentSupergalacticOneness.github.io/privacy-statement.md

     <div class="row">
         <div class="col s12">
             The application uses standard methods and APIs to perform in-app purchase.
-The best practices apply and the data is handled by the cloud provider (Google).
+The best practices apply and the data is handled by Google's back-end.
         </div>
     </div>
 </div>